-Join David Gassner for an in-depth discussion in this video Scanning tokenized text, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Scanning tokenized text, part of Advanced Java Programming.

 One of the most common cases in reading files is tokenized text.…For example, comma delimited files where you get lines of text separated by commas,…spaces, tabs, or other characters.…Java has a class that handles this automatically called the scanner class.…I'll demonstrate this in a project called Scanning Text where I have two files: textfile.txt,…which has simple text with spaces between words, and tokenizedtext.txt, which uses commas…to separate the words.…